 - The student is required to have appropriate school material to make constructive use of the time spent in the suspension room.
 Teachers will be notified of the suspension and be asked to do a check in during their prep period. - Student is required to be productive in the suspension room.
 This would be completing school work, studying or reading.
-Student should not be on their phones or using their chromebook to gaming or emailing. - Except for emergencies, the student will be provided one visit to the lavatory in the midmorning, noon, and afternoon.
+Student should not be using their phone, chromebook or any other device - Except for emergencies, the student will be provided one visit to the lavatory in the midmorning, noon, and afternoon.
 This visit may be escorted. - At lunchtime, the student will be required to bring a sack lunch or be offered a hot lunch to eat in the suspension room. - If the student does not cooperate during in-school suspension, he/she will be subject to out-of-school suspension.